Teddy Bridgewater Player Prop Bets for NFL Week 12 | Denver vs. Los Angeles 11/28/2021

 Matchup vs. Los Angeles

-- In one matchup against the Chargers, Bridgewater had 235 passing yards, 3.5 yards above his over/under for Sunday.
+- Bridgewater had 235 passing yards in one matchup against the Chargers, 4.5 yards more than his over/under for Sunday.

-- Bridgewater threw a touchdown pass in that matchup against the Chargers.
+- Bridgewater threw a touchdown pass in that contest against the Chargers.

 - Note: Bridgewater's stats vs. Chargers date back to 2016.

-- The 224.6 yards per game the Chargers are allowing through the air makes them the NFL's fifth-ranked pass defense.
+- The Chargers have the NFL's fifth-ranked pass defense this season, yielding 224.6 yards per game through the air.

-- The Chargers have allowed 15 touchdowns through the air (1.5 per game).
-They are 10th in the league in that category.
+- The Chargers have surrendered 15 touchdowns through the air (1.5 per game).
+They are 10th in the NFL in that category.

 Recent Performances

-- In his last three outings, Bridgewater has thrown for 688 yards (229.3 per game) while completing 60 of 90 passes (66.7%), with two touchdowns and zero interceptions.
+- Over his last three games, Bridgewater has collected 688 passing yards (229.3 per game) while going 60-for-90 (66.7% completion percentage) and throwing two touchdowns and zero interceptions.

-- He has tacked on zero rushing yards on four carries with one touchdown, averaging 0.0 yards per game.
+- He's also added zero rushing yards (0.0 ypg) on four carries while scoring one touchdown on the ground.

 Bridgewater's Denver Teammates